brootaylor/bostontparty-v2/src/_content/pages/gallery.md

 eleventyExcludeFromCollections: true
 ---

 We do have quite a few plans up our sleeve to make the Boston T Party website as enjoyable and usable to use as possible.
-To find out more about this why not have a [read about our redesign plans][1].
+To find out more about this, why not have a [read about our redesign plans][1].

 [1]: /messages/redesign